Welcome to Dog Temperament. This site will help you understand once and for all what makes your dog click or ticked off.

 Remember an aggressive dog temperament is not one you should ignore.

 Learning how to evaluate the temperament of your dog is important though not always easy.
 However, the following tips should be of much help to you.

-- The first tip is to look for a good reputable breeder to help you determine your dog’s temperament.
+The first tip is to look for a good reputable breeder or dog trainer to help you determine your dog’s temperament.

-- Pay close attention to how the pet reacts when you first meet and under several other environments.
-Some general traits will always stand out regardless of the environment and dog’s breed.
+Pay close attention to how the pet reacts when you first meet and under several other environments.
+Some general traits will always stand out regardless of the environment and the dog’s breed.